BookishThumb/DevHack-Algo-Rhythms/README.md

 - Utilize microorganisms for **eco-friendly metal extraction**.
 - Develop a **bioreactor** tailored for handling the specific conditions needed for bioleaching with *Chromobacterium violaceum*.
-- Leverage **AI-driven process optimization** for future monitoring and optimization of the metal recovery process.

 ## Features